 Looking for a leisurely day of shopping in Santa Rosa, Sonoma County?
 There's no better spot than downtown's Fourth Street.
 Lined with redwood trees and historic shop fronts, this is the best place in town to find local, one-of-a-kind stores suiting just about every need or desire.

-Fourth Street’s main shopping area stretches from the Santa Rosa Plaza down to E Street, a few scenic blocks that offer an extra-pleasant walk on a sunny day.
-Bars, cafés, restaurants ranging from Thai to Indian to “Rock ’n Roll sushi” (dreamed up by a celebrity chef), and even an English tea room round Fourth Street out into the kind of spot where you’re happy to let the afternoon drift by.
+Fourth Street's main shopping area stretches from the Santa Rosa Plaza down to E Street, a few scenic blocks that offer an extra-pleasant walk on a sunny day.
+Bars, cafés, restaurants ranging from Thai to Indian, and even an English tea room, Tudor Rose, round Fourth Street out into the kind of spot where you're happy to let the afternoon drift by.

-Here are a few of my favorite spots to shop, browse, and while away a day.
+Here are a few wonderful spots to shop, browse, and while away a day.

 Have you ever been to the house of an eccentric acquaintance and spent hours marveling at his walls and walls of built-in bookcases, his exhaustive collection threatening to spill off the shelves?

 Treehorn Books is like that, except you're actually allowed to take the books home with you.
 Used and rare books are organized into sections as wide-ranging as 'fiction' and as niche as 'animals,' 'mountaineering,' or 'wine country bike rides,' meaning you can find just about anything here — except, maybe, Fifty Shades of Grey or The Hunger Games.

 Instead, it's the huge selection of the out of print, the classic, and the perennial favorites that have earned Treehorn a loyal clientele.
 True devotees of the written word should call ahead and make an appointment to visit the rare book room, a hidden space absolutely chock-a-block with the best obscure vacation reading you'll find anywhere.